Ayokanmi-Adejola/Ayokanmi-Adejola/README.md

 - 👯 Open to collaborating on innovative and impactful projects that aim to solve real-world problems and push the boundaries of technology.

-- 🌱 Continuously exploring new tools and technologies to stay at the forefront of the ever-evolving tech landscape.
+- 🌱 Continuously exploring new tools and technologies to stay at the forefront of the ever-evolving technology landscape.

 - 💬 Ask me anything tech-related!
 I love learning new things and sharing my knowledge